flojoy-ai/docs/docs/instruments-wiki/Multimeters/Keithley-2000/Keithley-2000.md

 keithley.disconnect()
 ```

-This script creates an instance of the `Keithley_2000` driver and connects to the instrument using the specified address (`TCPIP0::192.168.1.1::INSTR`).
-It then sets various parameters such as mode, range, auto range, and NPLC, triggers a measurement, and reads the measured value.
+This script creates an instance of the `Keithley_2000` driver and connects to the instrument using the specified address.
+It then sets various parameters such as mode, range, auto range, and NPLC.
+It triggers a measurement and reads the measured value using the `amplitude` parameter.
+Finally, it disconnects from the instrument.

-Note: Make sure to replace `"TCPIP0::192.168.1.1::INSTR"` with the actual address of your Keithley 2000 Multimeter.

 </TabItem>
 </Tabs>